Matice Wright: Life

-Wright was born and grew up in Annapolis, Maryland.
+Matice Wright-Springer was born and grew up in Annapolis, Maryland.
 She attended Annapolis High School in her hometown.
 She received a bachelor's degree in the physical sciences from the United States Naval Academy.
 After leaving active duty, Wright obtained a master's degree in business administration from Johns Hopkins University.
 She went on to obtain a master's degree in public administration from Harvard University's Kennedy School of Government.

 Career

-Wright graduated from the United States Naval Academy in 1988.
+Matice graduated from the United States Naval Academy in 1988.
 In 1989, she became the United States Navy's first African-American female flight officer.
-Wright went on to serve on active duty for eight years.
+She went on to serve on active duty for eight years.
 After leaving active duty, she worked in the private sector.
-In 1997, Wright was appointed a White House Fellow in the United States Treasury Department.
+In 1997, she was appointed a White House Fellow in the United States Treasury Department.
 She also worked to manage Sikorsky Aircraft international military helicopter programs.
 She went on to become the principal director for industrial policy at the United States Department of Defense.
 In fall 2016, former president Barack Obama appointed her to the United States Naval Academy Board of Visitors where she currently serves.
-She is also now a vice president at ManTech International.
-In March 2021, Matice became a senior vice president at Booz Allen Hamilton.
+She also served as a vice president at ManTech International, supporting federal customers.
+In March 2021, Matice became a senior vice president at Booz Allen Hamilton and served there until retirement in 2025.
+Matice continues to serve as an Advisor for the National Medal of Honor Center for Leadership and as a member of the Naval Academy Board of Trustees.